10 Unique Hiking Trails in Indiana

 4930 E. State Road 201, Bluffton, IN

-Trail 1 = easy 1 mile
+Trail 1 = accessible 1 mile

 2. Ed Dailey Nature Trail, Cataract Falls State Recreation Area